 Benefits of Living a Healthy Lifestyle

-With consistent exercise, healthy eating habits, and meditation practices, I have made living a healthy lifestyle a daily habit.
+With consistent exercise, healthy eating habits, and meditation sessions, I have made living a healthy lifestyle a daily practice.

-As a result, I have more energy, confidence, and groundedness to go after the things that are important to me.
+As a result, I have more energy, confidence, and equanimity to go after the things that are important to me.
 Here are some of the benefits:

-I have the confidence to face my fears and any challenges that I encounter.
+I have the confidence to face my fears and any challenges I encounter.

 I’m grounded and present throughout the day.